About South African Wines

 The most widely planted grape variety in South Africa, it was traditionally used, as an inexpensive blending wine, but is now producing some absolutely top quality wines, throughout the region.
 Known as the ‘king of Chenin’, wine producer, and personality Ken Forrester is probably the best ambassador for top quality Chenin production.

-The Chenin grape is still very underrated in the Uk, but is starting to make inroads, with its fruity, appealing charm.
+The Chenin grape is still very underrated, but is starting to make inroads, with its fruity, appealing charm.
 It adds ripeness and richness to a blend, but on its own, delivers delightfully fruity wines, ranging from bone dry, through to richer styles.
 With great ageing potential, and high acidity, it is a very versatile grape, and in South Africa, produces wines of depth, and ripe fruitiness, with aromas and flavours of quince, apricots and baked apples.

 What does it go with?